-CT 435 Anatomy and Pathology in Computerized Tomography Images
+CT 435 Anatomy and Pathology in Computerized Tomography Images 3 Credits

-This course offers the student the opportunity to acquire concepts related to the anatomy and pathology of the human body as presented in Computerized Tomography (CT) images.
+This course offers the student the opportunity to acquire concepts related to the anatomy and pathology of the human body as presented in computerized tomography (CT) images.
 The most common conditions and lesions, as seen in CT, are discussed.
-The course includes the analysis of: normal variations, etiology and prognosis of those conditions, and its relationship to the imaging conditions in CT.
+The course includes the analysis of: normal variations, etiology and prognosis of those conditions, and their relationship to the imaging conditions in CT.